 4) You and your ex have been divorced for at least two years

 Restricted Application for Ex-spouse – Tom came in last week and met with Jim Blair.
-Tom was married to Alice for 25 years and have been divorced for 5 years.
+Tom had been married to Alice for 25 years and have been divorced for 5 years.
 Additionally, Tom was born January 25, 1952.
-Tom told Jim, that Alice filed a Restricted Application and is collecting a spousal benefit off his work record.
-Tom asked Jim if he can also file a Restricted Application.
-Tom is eligible to file a Restricted Application as he was born by the MAGIC date of January 1, 1954 and the requirements stated above have been met.
+Tom told Jim that Alice filed a Restricted Application and is collecting a spousal benefit off his work record.
+Tom asked Jim if he can also file a Restricted Application to collect a spousal benefit off Alice’s record.
+Tom is eligible to file a Restricted Application as he was born by the MAGIC BIRTHDATE of January 1, 1954 and the requirements stated above have been met.

 Impact of Marriage – One of the requirements to collect off an ex-spouse is that the ex-spouse seeking to collect must be single.
-Mary come in a couple months ago.
-Mary has been receiving Social Security off her ex-husband, Sid, for several years.
-Mary plans on marrying Bob in March of 2022.
+Mary came in a couple months ago.
+Mary has been receiving Social Security from her ex-husband, Sid, for several years.
+Mary plans on marrying Bob in March of 2023.
 Mary is concerned that her Social Security benefits off Sid will be impacted if she marries Bob.
 Her friend, Harold, told Mary that her benefit off Sid will continue after she marries Bob.
 Mary is not sure of Harold’s advice!
 Mary is correct as she must be single to collect a spousal SS benefit off Sid.
 Harold is wrong again!
 Upon marrying Bob, Mary’s benefits off Sid will terminate.
-However, Mary is eligible to collect a spousal benefit off her new husband, Bob if he is receiving a retirement or disability benefit.
-Generally, Mary would have to wait until married to Bob for a year.
+However, Mary is eligible to collect spousal benefits off her new husband, Bob, if he is receiving a retirement or disability benefit.
+Generally, Mary would have to wait until married to Bob for a year to receive a spousal benefit off of his record.
 This requirement does not apply if Bob is collecting a Social Security benefit upon marriage.

 Additional strategies relating to ex-spouses will be discussed in the next installment of Situational Social Security.